Foundational Training

 The work of sustaining person- and family-centered, trauma-informed, and culturally responsive care is a complex challenge.
 At TEAM UP, we acknowledge the significant role that professional development and peer learning play in equipping the workforce with the skills and support needed to meet these challenges effectively.

-Registration Now Open for Fall 2025 PCP Foundational Training Series.
+Registration Now Open for Spring 2026 PCP Foundational Training Series.

 Overview